Health Care & Medication

 How do Medicare and Medicaid work together?

-If you have Medicare and qualify for full ABD Medicaid coverage, the state will pay your Medicare Part B (Medical Insurance) monthly premiums.
+If you have Medicare and qualify for full Medicaid coverage, the state will pay your Medicare Part B (Medical Insurance) monthly premiums.
 Depending on the level of Medicaid you qualify for, the state might also pay for:

 • Your share of Medicare costs, like deductibles, coinsurance, and copayments